awsdocs/amazon-ec2-user-guide/doc_source/connect-to-serial-console.md

 + All IAM users who will use the serial console must have the required permissions\.
 For more information, see [Configure IAM policies for EC2 Serial Console access](configure-access-to-serial-console.md#serial-console-iam)\.
 + To connect to the serial console [using the browser\-based client](#sc-connect-browser-based-client), your browser must support WebSocket\.
 If your browser does not support WebSocket, connect to the serial console [using your own key and an SSH client\.](#sc-connect-SSH)
 + The instance must be in the `pending`, `running`, `stopping`, or `shutting-down` state\.
 If the instance is `terminated` or `stopped`, you can't connect to the serial console\.
 For more information about the instance states, see [Instance lifecycle](ec2-instance-lifecycle.md)\.
++ If the instance uses Amazon EC2 Systems Manager, then SSM Agent version 3\.0\.854\.0 or later must be installed on the instance\.
+For information about SSM Agent, see [Working with SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) in the *AWS Systems Manager User Guide*\.

 You do not need an sshd server installed or running on your instance\.